Today, I want to talk to you about conversions. This is the sort of stuff that can take your site from $100 a month to $500 or more.

 Here's what I've learned from my most successful affiliate promotions: Launches work… really well.
 Review posts, not really.

 You won't make very many conversions with something like a blog post review.
 Unless you can drive a lot of organic traffic to that page, don't expect your commissions to rack up month after month.
-They'll spike when you first publish and promote it, and then die off afterwards.
+They'll spike when you first publish and promote it, and then die off afterward.

 Because of this, running launches to your email list much like you would for your own product launches works best.

 The reason that launches work well is due to scarcity.
 If you're promoting a product during a limited time product launch from the creator, that's great.
-But if it's an evergreen product, you can create your own scarcity by adding limited-time bonuses from yourself that expires after a certain period.
+But if it's an evergreen product, you can create your own scarcity by adding limited-time bonuses from yourself that expire after a certain period.

 If you have a sizeable audience, the product creator will usually be willing to work with you on such a launch.
 Contact them, and see what special offers you might be able to get for your affiliate launch.